yesequin/Google_Data_Analytics_Course/README.md

     Clean data: data that's complete, correct, and relevant to the problem you're trying to solve.

+    Coding: writing instructions to the compter in the syntax of a specific programming language.

     Compatibility: how well two or more datasets are able to work together.

+    Computer programming: Giving instructions to a computer to perform an action or set of actions.

     CONCAT: allows you to join multiple text strings from multiple sources